Family Advocacy Ministry - FAM

 Care Communities

-As an outreach of FAMs, churches can develop small groups of individuals (4-6 people) who commit to "wrapping around" a foster/adoptive family for one year, providing a weekly meal, childcare, general household support, and the knowledge that families aren’t alone.
+As an outreach of FAMs, churches can develop small groups of individuals (5-8 people) who commit to "wrapping around" a foster/adoptive family for one year, providing a weekly meal, childcare when appropriate, general household support, and the knowledge that families aren’t alone.
+The average time needed to be part of a Care Community is just 2 hours each month.

 Care communities can be Sunday School classes, small groups, women’s groups, or any other group of caring individuals who want to work together to help foster and adoptive families succeed in giving the children entrusted to them the best chance at a future.